Advertisement s

 Space maintainers also help maintain space for adult teeth and prevent complications and the need for additional and more costly orthodontic therapy.

 Mouth Guards: Often worn during sports, mouth guards are protective devices that buffer the teeth, soft oral tissue and/or other fixed appliances (such as braces) from blows and physical contact.
 In some cases, mouth guards stabilize the temporomandibular joint while also helping to prevent joint injury.
-Cost of mouth guards may range from a few dollars for stock, over-the-counter versions, to $300 to $1,000 for custom-fitted guards available from a dentist.
+Cost of mouth guards may range from a few dollars for stock, over-the-counter versions, to more than $500 for custom-fitted guards available from a dentist.

 Occlusal Splints: Also called bite splints, bite planes, bite guards or night guards, occlusal splints are removable dental appliances worn to protect teeth and/or modify the bite.
 Custom-fitted to the upper or lower teeth, occlusal splints also are used for treating problems caused by jaw issues, such as headaches and neck aches, as well as stabilizing a bite before a dental procedure.